 Your mala may or may not have a charm on the end, often in place of the tassel.
 The charm is typically ornamental, though you may choose one that has special meaning to you, such as a lotus flower or chakra symbol.

 While the tassel may seem at first appearance to be decorative, it’s actually steeped in deep spiritual symbolism.
 The strings of the mala loop through all of the beads, coming together through the Guru bead and finishing in the tassel.
 Some view this coming together of the strings to be symbolic of oneness, both with the Universe and each other.
 It can also be viewed as one’s desire to reach enlightenment.
 While I didn’t list it here, you can also view the string or thread that the beads are threaded on to be an important component of the mala, as it’s the link that brings everything together.

-There isn’t a science to choosing your mala, which is a good thing if you’re like me and tend to follow your inner knowing when you make decisions.
+There isn’t a science to choosing your mala, which is a good thing if you’re like me and tend to follow your intuition when making decisions.

 Choosing the right mala beads for you is truly an intuitive practice.
 As you start searching for the right one for you, you’ll find mala bead necklaces that come in all different colors and often are made of different materials.
 Some of these materials might include gemstones, pearls, wood, and lotus seeds.

-One of the most important questions to ask yourself as you’re searching for mala beads?
+This is one of the most important questions to ask yourself as you’re searching for mala beads: